suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 document are to be interpreted as described in BCP&nbsp;14 {{RFC2119}} {{RFC8174}}
 when, and only when, they appear in all capitals, as shown here.

-This document assumes familiarity with the IETF SUIT manifest {{I-D.ietf-suit-manifest}}, the SUIT information model {{RFC9124}}, and the SUIT architecture {{RFC9019}}.
+This document assumes familiarity with the SUIT manifest {{I-D.ietf-suit-manifest}}, the SUIT information model {{RFC9124}}, and the SUIT architecture {{RFC9019}}.

 The following abbreviations are used in this document: